Bristol-Training/intro-to-ai/README.md

 The introduction to AI and neural networks course is aimed at the Python programmer who wants to learn how to apply deep learning to data problems.

-## Read the course materials
+## How to use the course materials

-The course materials can be read [on the course website](https://bristol-training.github.io/intro-to-ai/).
+The course materials can be read online [on the course website](https://bristol-training.github.io/intro-to-ai/).

+To run the code on your own machine, [follow the setup instructions](https://bristol-training.github.io/intro-to-ai/setup.html).

-You can also access pages from the course as [Juypter notebooks](https://github.com/Bristol-Training/intro-to-ai/tree/main/notebooks).
+You can also access individual pages from the course as [Juypter notebooks](./notebooks).

-## Run the code on your own machine

-To follow along on your own machine, [follow these instructions](https://bristol-training.github.io/intro-to-ai/setup.html).

 ## Making changes to the course